dapr/docs/daprdocs/content/en/operations/monitoring/jaeger.md

 To launch the application referring to the new YAML file, you can use `--components-path`.
-Assuming that, the **jaeger.yaml** file is in the current directory, we can use
+Assuming that, the **jaeger.yaml** file is in the current directory, you can use

 ```bash
 dapr run --app-id mynode --app-port 3000 node app.js --components-path .